 Differentiability at a piecewise junctionLHD = RHD at the join, in addition to continuity10

-The multi-layer composite cluster (Q3, 5, 6, 9) is where the this resource Expert Solution earns its place: each substitution is written in a 3-column table so the reader can trace exactly which derivative belongs to which layer without re-reading the calculation.
+Questions 3, 5, 6, and 9 need this most: each substitution sits in a 3-column table so you can trace which derivative belongs to which layer at a glance.

 Exam Relevance of Continuity and Differentiability Exercise 5.2